shelbybark/Django-Static-Dump/README.md

 Django Static Dump
 ==================

-Django Static Dump was created to meet a need I had while working on "static builds" of design comps.
+Django Static Dump is a custom management command for django.
+It was created to meet a need I had while working on "static builds" of design comps.
 I needed a way to output a set of static html files after using a simple django app used to build out sample pages from design comps.

+To install, just add it to your INSTALLED_APPS.

 You will need to have the manage.py runserver running on your machine for the command to work.
 The default server it looks for is http://127.0.0.1:8000, but you can pass in your own host and port with the --host and --port parameters.